numair1/causality-black-box/README.md

 - plot_bar_graphs.py: Takes the resulting importances computed for both the birds and the X-Ray example creates bar graphs used in Figure 8.

+### Grasp-FCI Results

+The directory [Grasp-FCI Birds](birds/causal_structure_learning/Grasp-FCI Birds) used the same subsmapled datasets and applies the Grasp-FCI algorithm as a comparison to the regular FCI algorithm shown.
+The code in the directory follows a similar analysis format and naming convention as above, and the results can be found in the Appendix of the paper.

 ## XR Data Example

 ### Data Cleaning